canmom/so-you-think-you-can-code-2025/day22/readme.md

 # Day 22: A Nest of Divergence-Free Fields

-On creating complex, swirly shapes with compute shaders in Rust and wgpu.
+On creating complex, swirly noodle shapes with compute shaders in Rust and wgpu.

 > Absolutely no AI was used.